MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 • Rupture

-• Movement of submuscular implant
+• Movement of the submuscular implant

 • Wound breakdown